PrefectHQ/prefect/docs/integrations/prefect-dask/index.md

 2. Specify the task runner in the flow decorator: `@flow(task_runner=DaskTaskRunner)`
 3. Submit tasks to the flow's task runner: `a_task.submit(*args, **kwargs)`

-The parallelized code  runs in about 1/3 of the time in our test!
-And that's without distributing the workload over multiple machines.
+In the example below, the code that runs in parallel using Dask runs in about a third of the time as the sequential!
 Here's the before and after!

 === "Before"